 What's the best way to handle that?

-No, I look my my goal in this entire process has been that this we get a fact fact-based determination that there was no violation of the law here.
+No, look, my goal in this entire process has been that we get a fact-based determination that there was no violation of the law here.

 I mean, and all of these stories were incorrect.

-So when you look at the facts and and and you look at the facts, there's no legal violation here.
+So when you look at the facts, and if you look at the facts, there's no legal violation here.

-Do you think that this is something we keep hearing speculation from the media that oh they're now they're on to Jared Kushner and all this deal with Flynn?
+Do you think that this is something we keep hearing speculation from the media that, oh, now they're on to Jared Kushner and all this deal with Flynn?

 There's a lot of speculation about the deal.